Betterjingxuan/FLASH_01/README.md

 ## FLASH Overview
 FLASH is a framework supporting model-agnostic interpretation via fast and reliable Shapley value approximation.
-FLASH employs a two-phase evaluation process.
-First, FLASH performs layer-wise evaluation to generate unique coalitions in a pattern growth manner.
-Second, FLASH conducts feature-wise evaluation to focus on the top-𝑘 features with the highest evaluation variances.
-Moreover, FLASH balances the trade-off between evaluation efficiency and effectiveness by dynamically updating the allocation of coalition evaluations in the two phases, leading to more efficient and reliable Shapley value approximation.
+It employs a two-phase evaluation process: first, a layer-wise evaluation to generate unique coalitions in a pattern growth manner, followed by a feature-wise evaluation that focuses on the top-𝑘 features with the highest variances.
+FLASH also dynamically allocates the number of evaluations, ensuring a more efficient and reliable Shapley value approximation.

 ## Features
 - Model-agnostic